-The term-time day is considered to end at 5pm.
-Therefore any notification received after this time is considered to be received on the following term-time day.
+The school working day is considered to end at 5pm.
+Therefore, any notification received after this time is considered to be received on the following school working day.

-5.2 Complaints received outside of term time
+5.2 Complaints received outside of school working days

-We will consider complaints made outside of term-time to have been received on the first term-time day after the holiday period.
+We will consider complaints made outside of a school working day to have been received on the first school working day after the holiday period.